JojoNedich/Quantum-Puzzle/README.md

 # Quantum-Puzzle
 Simple puzzle game, written in python.

-Simple to play (Even has a tuturial
+Simple to play (Even has a tutorial)

 The game is mostly proof of concept at this point.
-It's not very challenging or engagin, but it's not meant to be.
+It's not very challenging or engaging, but it's not meant to be.
 Maybe further down the line...